Photogrammetry corridor

 Photogrammetry corridor split

-It is available a new option to split the corridor.
+The new option to split the corridor is now available.

-To split the corridor choose the waypoint, where will end the first part, click the mouse right button, and choose "Split".
+To split the corridor choose the waypoint, where the first part should end, click the mouse right button, and choose "Split".

 The corridor will be split into 2 new routes with the same parameters.